Bornean pygmy shrew

 The Bornean pygmy shrew (Suncus hosei) is a species of shrew in the family Soricidae.
 It was named for zoologist Charles Hose.

 Distribution

 This shrew is endemic to the international island of Borneo, particularly in northern Sarawak and northeastern Sabah states of Malaysia.
 It may be more widespread and occur in the nation of Brunei, and in northern Kalimantan province of Indonesia.

 Its natural habitat is subtropical and tropical dry forests.
-It is often listed as the Etruscan shrew (Suncus etruscus) which is native from Europe and North Africa through Southeast Asia, but they are distinctly different species.
+Older taxonomies have included it in the Etruscan shrew (Suncus etruscus), but they are distinctly different species.

 Conservation

-It was listed as an IUCN Red List Vulnerable species since 1996, until changed to a Data Deficient species in 2008.
+It was listed as an IUCN Red List Vulnerable species since 1996, until it was relisted as a Data Deficient species in 2008.